Are you looking into finding the best brushes for face painting that will make your work clean and easy?

 And there are SO MANY variations of how you can actually paint the rainbows!

 Check out what Elodie Ternois, our School instructor created.
-One stroke rainbow, a stencil, white and black paint, and some basic linework and you have a neat design ready, even if you are just starting out!
+One stroke rainbow, a stencil, white and black paint, and some basic linework and you have a neat design, even if you are just starting out!

-Last, but not least, as a beginner, you will need a filbert brush size ½-inch (10 mm) for covering the eyelids with paint, building up shapes like a kitty cat, puppy or bunny ears.
-We recommend:
+As a beginner, we recommend a filbert brush size ½-inch (10 mm) for covering the eyelids with paint, building up shapes like a kitty cat, puppy or bunny ears.

 Face Painting Brush – TAG – Filbert #6 (7/16″)